-The shared memory and semaphore resources used by GemStone are created and owned by the user account under which the Stone repository monitor is running and have the same group membership.
+The shared memory and semaphore resources used by GemStone are created and owned by the user account under which the Stone repository monitor is running, and have the same group membership.

 Access for the shared page cache is set by the SHR_PAGE_CACHE_PERMISSIONS configuration option; by default, it is read-write for the owner and read for the group (the equivalent of file protection 640).
-You can inspect the cache ownership and permissions by using the ipcs command.
+You can inspect the cache ownership and permissions of a running shared page cache using the ipcs command.

-For a session to log in using a shared page cache, the OS user account of the linked application or Gem session process must either be the same as that of the Stone (such as the gsadmin account) or be one that belongs to the same group as the Stone.
+For a session to connect to the shared cache on login, the OS user account of the linked application or Gem session process must be allowed to by the permissions set by SHR_PAGE_CACHE_PERMISSIONS, by default, either be the same user account as that of the Stone (such as the gsadmin account) or a user account that belongs to the same group as the Stone.
 The same requirement applies to page server processes, which are discussed in Chapter 5, "Connecting Distributed Systems".